florinpop17/app-ideas/Projects/Recipe-App.md

 ### Constraints

-- For the inital version of this app the recipe data may be encoded as a JSON file.
+- For the initial version of this app the recipe data may be encoded as a JSON file.
 After implementing the initial version of this app you may expand on this to maintain recipes in a file or database.